Stha79/Medical-Claims-Patient-Enrichment-System/README.md

 Medical Claims & Patient Enrichment System

-📌 Overview
+ Overview

 The Medical Claims & Patient Enrichment System is an enterprise integration solution designed to automate and streamline the processing of medical insurance claims while improving the quality of patient data through enrichment processes.

 The system is built using IBM App Connect Enterprise (ACE) for integration flows, IBM MQ for reliable messaging, and PostgreSQL as the primary database for persistent storage.

-⚙️ Architecture
+ Architecture

-The system follows a message-driven architecture:
+The system follows a message driven architecture:

 IBM MQ handles asynchronous message communication between services IBM ACE processes, transforms, and routes incoming claim data External/Reference Data Sources are used for patient data enrichment PostgreSQL Database stores patient records, claims, and enriched data

-🚀 Key Features
+Key Features
 Automated medical claims processing
-Message-driven integration using IBM MQ
+Message driven integration using IBM MQ
 Data transformation and routing with IBM ACE
 Patient data enrichment for improved accuracy Persistent storage using PostgreSQL
 Scalable and loosely coupled architecture

-🔄 Workflow
+Workflow
 Medical claim is submitted into the system
 Message is published to IBM MQ
 IBM ACE consumes and processes the message